 In alignment with my person centered approach to therapy, the role that art making plays in therapy varies depending on individual needs.
 With this said, I have found over the years that most sessions fall into one of the structures below:

 1. Creative Play: These sessions involve exploration of art materials, and engaging with the creative process, with the sole intentions of playing and expressing oneself.
-These sessions are all about the process and not about the final product.
+These sessions may have a theme of connecting with, and healing our relationship with, our inner child.
+These sessions are process heavy and often not about the final product at all.
 Some folks like to talk while playing, and report being able to open up more easily when using the creative process to relax, and others like to create in supportive silence - this is completely up to your preference and needs at the moment!

 2. Mind mapping/emotional check-in: Some clients like to begin our sessions by engaging in a check-in exercise where they externalize all of the thoughts and feelings occupying their mind.
 Clients use any art material(s) to represent each of their thoughts and emotions on paper or canvas.
 This mind-map, or emotional check-in, created in introspective silence, serves as a guide for the remainder of the session as it reflects back key points of your recent experience.
 This practice can help folks slow down, reflect, feel a sense of groundedness, and begin to organize their experience before diving into the talk-therapy portion of the session.

-3. Creative Project Support: I support your creative journey, and accompany you as you bring your creative visions to life!
-This may include talking about your creative ideas and coming up with a plan on how to develop them, talking about a completed project, its meaning to you, and what the process revealed, and/or working on the actual projects in session.
+3. Creative Project Support: I support your personal creative journey, encourage tapping into and following your creative flow, and I accompany you as you bring your creative visions to life!
+This may include practicing giving space to and trusting your creativity, talking about your creative ideas and coming up with a plan on how to develop them, talking about a completed project, its meaning to you, and what the process revealed, and/or working on the actual projects in session.

 INDIVIDUAL ART THERAPY & MENTAL HEALTH COUNSELLING SESSIONS